How to Legally Change Your Name in California: a Complete Guide (2024)

 - Decree Changing Name (NC-130)

-These forms are required in every name change court in california but are not used in petitions for certain types of name changes described below.In addition, each county and each court may have one or two additional “local” required forms for court administration, criminal history assessment or minor’s consent.
+These forms are required in every name change court in California, but not all (or any) of them are used in petitions for certain types of name changes described above and below.
+In addition, each county and each court may have additional “local” required forms for court administration, criminal history assessment, or related cases (e.g. Los Angeles: LASC CIV 109, Santa Clara: PB-4010, Riverside: RI-C1040).

 How to Correctly Fill Out the Petition for Name Change